Classic Homemade Burger – How to Make a Juicy, Flavorful Burger at Home

 Storage & Reheating

-Cooked patties last 3 days in an airtight container.
+• Refrigerator: store cooked patties up to 3 days in an airtight container

 Common Mistakes to Avoid